Don’t have time to read? Then give it a listen.

 “The Maths teacher has given an assignment for next week which requires a good amount of time.
 The English teacher has also given a homework for tomorrow.
 There’s also this History teacher who might give a surprise quiz this week for which I must study.
 I also promised Mother to help her in her bake sale happening this weekend.”- You might be overwhelmed thinking about this huge load of tasks.
 You don’t know what to do first and what to do later.
-Such confusion will lead you to not doing any work at all!
+Such confusion will lead you to not do any work at all!

 The last two sentences are important.
 When you write down what you need to do the next day right before you go to sleep, your brain will work on how to achieve the task.
-You will wake up the next day with an “Eureka!” like solution to your task.
-Moreover, writing it down on something will lessen the load on your brain and it can concentrate on how to solve the task rather than finding out what the task was.
+You will wake up the next day with a “Eureka!” like the solution to your task.
+Moreover, writing it down something will lessen the load on your brain and it can concentrate on how to solve the task rather than finding out what the task was.
 In addition, after completing the task when you cross out the task, there is a sense of accomplishment associated.

 Cut holes in your project

 Therefore, it is important for you to cut holes in your project.
-Divide your work into small, specific and achievable tasks.
+Divide your work into small, specific, and achievable tasks.
 This will make it easier for you to work on your tasks.
 Set a specific time for each task.
 Make sure it is realistic- you will be able to finish it within the given time.

-For example, you might assign morning for algebra, afternoon for geometry and evening for calculus.
+For example, you might assign morning for algebra, afternoon for geometry, and evening for calculus.
 You might then assign trigonometry for the next day.

 Don’t know how much you can endure?
 Experiment.
 See how long it takes to complete a task.
 Do you finish it early or late?
-After initial experiment, you can specify appropriate times for each task.
+After the initial experiment, you can specify appropriate times for each task.

 Eat your frogs first